Kinto/kinto/docs/api/buckets.rst

         }

-For convenience, the default bucket id is provided in the root URL of *Kinto*:
+For convenience, the actual default bucket id is provided in the root URL of *Kinto*:

 .. http:get:: /